canonical/github-runner-operator/docs/reference/cryptographic-overview.md

 # GitHub runner cryptographic overview
-This document provides an overview of the cryptographic technologies used in the GitHub runner charm, including encryption/decryption, hashing, and digital signatures.
+This document provides an overview of the cryptographic technologies used in the GitHub runner charm, including encryption, decryption, hashing and digital signatures.

 ## Overall Description of Cryptographic Technology Use
 The GitHub runner charm uses various cryptographic technologies to ensure secure communication and data integrity.
 The following sections describe each of the components.